Skip to content

 offlinePakcage boolean No Only supported on Android, whether to use offline packaging or uni mini program, default false, detailed description see Difference between Android Cloud Packaging and Offline Packaging

 autoSync boolean No Whether to automatically sync data to the server after collection.
 Default YES.
-When NO, use the flushSyncData method to manage data synchronization manually
+When NO, use the flushSyncData method to manage data sync manually

-syncPageSize number No Set the number of entries for sync requests.
+syncPageSize number No Set the number of sync request entries.
 Range [5,).
-Note: The larger the number of request entries, the more computing resources the data synchronization will occupy, default is 10
+Note: The larger the number of request entries, the more computing resources the data sync will occupy, default is 10

 syncSleepTime number No Set the sync interval time.
-Range [0,5000], default is not set
+Range [0,5000], default not set

-enableDataIntegerCompatible boolean No It is recommended to enable this when coexisting with web data.
+enableDataIntegerCompatible boolean No Recommended to enable when coexisting with web data.
 This configuration is used to handle web data type storage compatibility issues.
-Enabled by default in versions 0.2.1 and above
+Default enabled in versions 0.2.1 and above

-compressIntakeRequests boolean No Compress the upload sync data with deflate, default is off, supported in SDK 0.2.0 and above
+compressIntakeRequests boolean No Deflate compression for upload sync data, default off, supported in SDK 0.2.0 and above

-enableLimitWithDbSize boolean No Enable using db to limit data size, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default is off.
+enableLimitWithDbSize boolean No Enable db size limit for data, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default off.

-Note: After enabling, the Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will become invalid.
+Note: After enabling, Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will be invalid.
 Supported in SDK 0.2.0 and above

-dbCacheLimit number No DB cache limit size.
+dbCacheLimit number No DB cache size limit.
 Range [30MB,), default 100MB, unit byte, supported in SDK 0.2.0 and above

 Discard strategy: discard discard new data (default), discardOldest discard old data.
 Supported in SDK 0.2.0 and above

 dataModifier object No Modify a single field.
-Supported in SDK 0.2.2 and above, usage example can be found here
+Supported in SDK 0.2.2 and above, see example here

-lineDataModifier object No Modify a single piece of data.
-Supported in SDK 0.2.2 and above, usage example can be found here
+lineDataModifier object No Modify a single line of data.
+Supported in SDK 0.2.2 and above, see example here

 RUM Configuration